iDigBio/research-project-ideas/README.md

-# research-project-ideas
+# Research Project Ideas (RPIs)

-Project ideas and discussion for research using iDigBio data and resources
+This repository is for discussion of project ideas for research using iDigBio data and resources.
+Please use the issue tracker to add new ideas.
+All discussions are public.